carpentries/instructor-training/episodes/09-eia.md

 One central way that The Carpentries fosters an inclusive, respectful learning environment is our [Code of Conduct][coc].

-All participants in our workshops and communities are required to abide by the [Code of Conduct][coc].
+All participants in our workshops, activities and communities are required to abide by the [Code of Conduct][coc].
 This code helps to ensure that our community does not tolerate the persistence of behaviors that harm or exclude others.
 While such a code cannot prevent all incidents, reminding